felicia9820/django-rest-api/README.md

 # Profiles REST API

-Profiles REST API course code
+A REST API built from scratch, using Django, Django REST Framework, Python, Vagrant and VirtualBox.